 What is pediatric sinusitis?

 Sinusitis is an infection or inflammation of the sinuses.
-In the pediatric population one of the most common symptoms is nighttime cough.
+In the pediatric population, one of the most common symptoms is nighttime cough.
 Chronic sinusitis in kids is frequently misdiagnosed as allergies and asthma as it can have similar symptoms.

 Benefits of Pediatric Balloon Sinuplasty

-Dr Slaughter pioneered the use of IV sedation in the office setting for his patients to provide superior comfort and safety.
-The use of IV sedation in office can be frequently used in the pediatric patients as it provides a more comfortable and familiar environment for the child.
+Dr. Slaughter pioneered the use of IV sedation in the office setting for his patients to provide superior comfort and safety.
+The use of IV sedation in the office can be frequently used in pediatric patients as it provides a more comfortable and familiar environment for the child.
 The parents are allowed to be in the room during the administration of the initial IV sedation, holding their child’s hand and providing reassurance.
-In some cases the use of anesthetic gases is needed and therefore Dr. Slaughter will perform the balloon sinuplasty at a surgical center.
+In some cases, the use of anesthetic gases is needed and therefore Dr. Slaughter will perform the balloon sinuplasty at a surgical center.
 This is more typical in the much younger child.